raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-04-attention-is-all-you-need-transformers.md

 ### What is Transformer?

-The Transformer a architecture whose main goal is to solve sequence-to-sequence tasks while handling long-range dependencies with ease.
-It totally can take advantage of parallelization and relies on [attention mechanism](https://arxiv.org/pdf/1508.04025v5.pdf) to draw global dependencies between input and output
+The Transformer is an architecture whose main goal is to solve sequence-to-sequence tasks while handling long-range dependencies with ease.
+It totally can take advantage of parallelization and relies on [attention mechanism](https://arxiv.org/pdf/1508.04025v5.pdf) to draw global dependencies between input and output.

 In [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf) paper, transformer was used mainly for machine translation.
 So lets keep our discussion in that domain when going through different components.
-Lets say for example our goal is to translate english sentence in to french sentence
+Lets say for example our goal is to translate english sentence in to french sentence.

 ### Overview of Architecture:

 Transformer contains two main components.

-1) Encoder
+* Encoder
-2) Decoder
+* Decoder

-Input to Encoder would be English sentence and decoder outputs corresponding french sentence.
+Input to Encoder would be the english sentence and decoder outputs corresponding french sentence.
 Below is simple diagram showing how transformer is structured

 <p align="center">